Maria Katharina Kasper: Early life

-Maria Katharina Kasper was born on 26 May 1820 in Dernbach (now part of the state of Rhineland-Palatinate in western Germany) as the third of four children to the devout peasants Heinrich Kasper and Katharina Fassel (1785-???).
-Her father had four daughters from his first marriage.
+Maria Katharina Kasper was born on 26 May 1820 in Dernbach (now part of the state of Rhineland-Palatinate in western Germany) as the third of four children to the devout peasants Heinrich Kasper (Dernbach, 30/12/1773 - Dernbach, 26/01/1842) and Katharina Fassel (Bilkheim 14/12/1785- Dernbach, 20/03/1848).
+Her father had four daughters from his first marriage with Anna Margaretha Hannappel (1776 - Dernbach, 23/10/1814).
 Her siblings were Peter, Christian and Joseph.

 In her childhood she liked to read and placed a particular emphasis on the Bible and The Imitation of Christ.
 Kasper attended school in her hometown (from age six to fourteen though frail health often kept her at home) and helped in her parents' potato patch while also doing household chores such as spinning and weaving.
 To the children she sang songs and often told them stories.

 Kasper also worked in the fields and one such job she was entrusted with was the splitting of stones for road construction in the areas around the field.
 Kasper often traveled to a Marian shrine and took fellow children there too.
 At an early age resolved to consecrate her life to God.
 During adolescence Kasper worked in the fields to support her parents, while her vision of a vocation grew clearer as she worked.

-In 1841 her father died and in 1842 one of her brothers died whilst on his way back from trading in the Netherlands; their deaths splintered the household.
+On January 26th 1842 her father died and in the same year one of her brothers died whilst on his way back from trading in the Netherlands; their deaths splintered the household.
 Her step-sisters received her father's estate.
 She and her mother were forced to leave their home; Their poor economic condition aggravated the situation.
 They rented a room at the home of Matthias Müller and she did weaving for a meager living to support herself and her mother.
 Her mother died sometime after this which left Kasper alone but free to pursue her call to the religious life.